pavanchowdar/Hospital_Management/README.md

 **Project: Hospital Management System**

-I present my Hospital Management System, an application for managing patient appointments, doctor schedules, and billing processes.
+ Hospital Management System, an application for managing patient appointments, doctor schedules, and billing processes.
 The system allows administrators, doctors, and patients to easily interact through a user-friendly interface.